jasoncolburne/me/resume.md

 ## Education

-**Honours Bachelor's Degree in Matehmatics, Minors in Computer Science and Physics** Mount Allison University
+**Honours Bachelor's Degree in Mathematics, Minors in Computer Science and Physics** Mount Allison University

 ## Other Projects